United States Navy: Operating forces

-Fleet Forces Command controls a number of unique capabilities, including Military Sealift Command, Naval Expeditionary Combat Command, and Naval Information Forces.
+Fleet Forces Command controls a number of unique capabilities, including the Naval Expeditionary Combat Command and the Naval Information Forces.

 The United States Navy has seven active numbered fleets – Second, Third, Fifth, Sixth, Seventh and Tenth Fleets are each led by a vice admiral, and the Fourth Fleet is led by a rear admiral.
 These seven fleets are further grouped under Fleet Forces Command (the former Atlantic Fleet), Pacific Fleet, Naval Forces Europe-Africa, and Naval Forces Central Command, whose commander also doubles as Commander Fifth Fleet; the first three commands being led by four-star admirals.
 The United States First Fleet existed after World War II from 1947, but it was redesignated the Third Fleet in early 1973.
 The Second Fleet was deactivated in September 2011 but reestablished in August 2018 amid heightened tensions with Russia.
 It is headquartered in Norfolk, Virginia, with responsibility over the East Coast and North Atlantic.
 In early 2008, the Navy reactivated the Fourth Fleet to control operations in the area controlled by Southern Command, which consists of US assets in and around Central and South America.
 Other number fleets were activated during World War II and later deactivated, renumbered, or merged.